– 14 min read

 - Provide easily digestible information to the reader

 (See?
-They come in handy) An AI writing assistant like Writer can help you be a better writer by identifying paragraphs that are hard to read.
+They come in handy) AI writing software like Writer can help you be a better writer by identifying paragraphs that are hard to read.

 12. Use active voice